 Our Compensation Committee is authorized to engage an independent compensation consultant to assist the Compensation Committee with its roles and responsibilities.
-The Compensation Committee engaged ClearBridge Compensation Group, LLC ("ClearBridge") as its independent compensation consultant in fiscal year 2018, and ClearBridge has remained in the role of the Compensation Committee's independent compensation consultant through fiscal year 2020.
+For fiscal year 2021, the Compensation Committee engaged ClearBridge Compensation Group, LLC ("ClearBridge") as its independent compensation consultant.

 Role of Management